 Psychodynamic therapyis more traditional.
 You and your therapist explore behavior patterns and motivations that you may not be aware of which could contribute to depression.
 You may focus on any traumas from your childhood.

-Individual counseling is a one-on-one session with a professional therapist who might be an MD (psychiatrist/doctor), PhD (psychologist), PsyD (psychologist), LCSW (licensed clinical social worker), or NP (nurse practitioner), with experience in treating depression and other mood disorders.
+Individual counseling is a one-on-one session with a professional therapist who might be an MD (psychiatrist/doctor), PhD (psychologist), PsyD (psychologist), LCSW (licensed clinical social worker), NP (nurse practitioner), or other licensed therapist with experience in treating depression and other mood disorders.
 Your therapist can teach you more about depression and help you understand yours.
 You can discuss new strategies to manage stress and to keep your depression from getting worse or coming back.

 One-on-one sessions can help you identify specific stresses and triggers that worsen your depression.
 A therapist can help you work through issues at home or at work, and encourage you to maintain healthy connections with family and friends.
 Your therapist can also help you adopt good habits, like making sure you take your medicines, seeing your doctor regularly, and getting enough sleep.